Babesia and Lyme Disease: Symptoms, Testing, Treatment, and Why It’s Often Missed

 Babesia Symptoms

-Babesia symptoms often overlap with Lyme disease but may show distinct patterns:
+Babesia symptoms often overlap with Lyme disease but may follow a distinct clinical pattern.

 - Night sweats — drenching, cyclical, and unexplained

-- Air hunger — shortness of breath with normal oxygen levels
+- Air hunger — shortness of breath despite normal oxygen levels

 - Severe fatigue — disproportionate to activity

-- Autonomic instability — dizziness, temperature swings, sense of doom
+- Autonomic instability — dizziness, temperature swings, internal unease

 Related Reading: Symptoms